-- Survey employees annually to measure Allstate’s ethical culture
+- Survey employees annually to measure Allstate’s ethics culture

-We distribute the Global Code of Business Conduct to all employees and subsidiaries, with accompanying training.
-We conduct ethics and compliance training as a standard part of onboarding and on an annual basis, and we monitor its effectiveness through internal measures.
-In 2020, 100% of our employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate – through the annual compliance confirmation process.
-We use an upfront assessment that allows tenured employees to demonstrate knowledge of the content and complete related lessons.
+We electronically distribute the Global Code of Business Conduct to all employees with accompanying training.
+Ethics and compliance training is conducted during onboarding and every year after, and we monitor its effectiveness through internal measures.
+In 2021, 100% of employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate as allowed by law.

 Allstate regularly assesses regulatory compliance risk at the enterprise, business and area of responsibility level.
-A comprehensive risk assessment process looks at ethics, compliance and privacy to incorporate into a holistic view.
-We map over 60 potential risks across 30 business units and levels of operation to understand inherent and residual risk, document requirements and controls, create action plans and complete monitoring and testing to ensure ongoing compliance.
+A comprehensive risk assessment looks at ethics, compliance and privacy to incorporate into a holistic view.
+We have identified over 60 compliance risk categories and require regular monitoring to ensure ongoing compliance.